cloud66/help-old/_posts/introduction-to-cloud-66/2012-01-06-introduction.md

 Complete the following steps to define the properties Cloud 66 uses to identify your application.

 <b>Prerequisites</b><br/>
 You must know the URL for your Git repository and the associated Git branch.
-For instructions on retrieving the Git repo URL and how to format it for this procedure, refer to <a href="#">Access a public Git repository</a> or <a href="#">Access a private Git repository</a>.
+For instructions on retrieving the Git repo URL and how to format it for this procedure, refer to <a href="http://community.cloud66.com/articles/accessing-your-git-repository#public">Access a public Git repository</a> or <a href="http://community.cloud66.com/articles/accessing-your-git-repository#private">Access a private Git repository</a>.

 <ol>
 <li>In the <i>About your app</i> dialog box, do the following actions:</li>